Marsha Linehan: Dialectical Behavioral Therapy

 Dr. Linehan struggled immensely when she was treated for her mental health conditions, and many who treated her were unsure how she became such a prolific researcher, writer, and therapist.
 However, Marsha believes her early challenges allowed her to empathize with her patients and those she supports because she has experienced similar symptoms.
 She has experienced self-harm and suicidality and used skills to combat these experiences.

-Some may feel that doctors and therapists who have experienced specific symptoms may be able to understand better how to treat them.
+Some may believe that doctors and therapists who have experienced specific symptoms may be able to understand better how to treat them.
 Freud and Carl Jung were among the psychologists and theorists who struggled with mental health concerns.

 Linehan hopes that her mental health struggles and accomplishments may give others hope that it can be possible to make very effective changes and succeed, even with a personality disorder.
 In 2011, Marsha decided to go public with her past mental health difficulties for the first time.
 She returned to the Institute of Living, where she was first treated for mental illness, and told her story.